-With the Fourth of July holiday this week, our biggest fireworks are in the garden, as this is the time of year those little seeds planted back in the early spring explode into our first zucchini, broccoli and green beans.
+With the Independence Day holiday this week, our biggest fireworks are in the garden: This time of year those little seeds we planted in the early spring explode into our first zucchini, broccoli and green beans.
 It looks like the beets are ready to start eating as well.
 We feel abundant gratitude as our kitchen countertop is covered with buckets of kale, spinach and Swiss chard.
 The Fourth of July has over the years evolved into an early Thanksgiving of sorts, as we give thanks for all we have and appreciation for everything else coming this season.

 Here are five ways to implement food independence this gardening season and beyond: